 1. This brief verse seems to be the axiom of John’s message.
 It harkens back to the “repentance” that John was commanding in v.2.
 To the crowd, John says “repent”; to the Pharisees and Sadducees – children of vipers – he says “bear fruit worthy of the repentance.”
 Both are imperatives.

-2. Since John is lashing out at the Pharisees and Sadducees - before they do anything meriting criticism in Matthew’s story - we have to assume a back story.
+2. John is lashing out at the Pharisees and Sadducees before they say anything explicitly that merits criticism.
+It may be that their act of coming “against” John’s baptism (v.7, n.3) was the provocation.
+Or, perhaps there is a back story.
 It may be that John is part of the Essene community, which was vigorously critical of both the Pharisees and the Sadducees.
 Or, it may be that Matthew’s community is struggling with the Pharisees (although the Sadducee movement seems to have died out with the temple’s destruction in 70CE.)
 Or, it may be that Matthew is foreshadowing, anticipating the role of the Pharisees and Sadducees in the forthcoming chapters.
-Or, it may be as Herzog suggests (see v.7, n.3 above) that John is reacting to a challenge.

 3. The word ἄξιος has several potential meanings: “1) weighing, having weight, having the weight of another thing of like value, worth as much 2) befitting, congruous, corresponding to a thing 3) of one who has merited anything worthy.”
 It is the term attributed to John in Luke and Acts as saying, “The laces of whose sandals I am not worthy to unloose,” but it is not the term that Matthew employs in v.11.